 The reason that we bang on about photographs

 Your photos need to do your product justice.
-You don’t have to be a professional photographer, but there are some basics that it’s important to learn, or, if it’s really not your thing, to get some outside help with.
+You might be making the most incredible thing in the world, but if sub-par photos are the only visual cue your customer has to go on, they will take their hard-earned cash elsewhere.
+You don’t have to be a professional photographer, but there are some basics that it’s important to learn, or to get some outside help with.

 Key elements of great product photographs

-- if you don’t have a tripod, a wheat bag can be a handy way to position your camera and keep it steady
+- If you don’t have a tripod, a wheat bag can be a handy way to position your camera and keep it steady

 Faceted Kauri vase by Gwyneth Hulse Design: a beautifully simple lifestyle shot that can also be clear cut.

 Open up a magazine or jump on the website of any retail store and have a look at the way they present their items.
 There’s a few easy things to check before you take the shot, that can make a world of difference to the end result.

 - Make sure your items are tidy and arranged nicely – check for specks of dust and wrinkles

 - Choose a simple or relevant background, and avoid clutter: focus attention on your product

 - Iron where applicable (that includes fabric backgrounds)

 - Watch where your shadow falls – is it in the shot?